gbaeke/quick-guides/fluxv2/README.md

   --values=apps/values.yaml \
   --export > apps/super-api-release.yaml

-# check the YAML; the contents of values.yaml has been included
+# check the YAML; the contents of values.yaml has been included (see spec.values)
+# it is also possible to retrieve values.yaml from a ConfigMap
 cat apps/super-api-release.yaml

-# push the files to git
+# push the files to git again
 git add .
 git commit -m "flux config"
+git push
-git push --set-upstream origin master git status # should show you are up-to date
+git status # should show you are up-to date

 # the helm chart will not be installed; there is no kustomization that
 # uses the apps path; let's fix that and make the apps kustomization
-# dependent on infra
+# dependent on the infra kustomization
 az k8s-configuration flux update -g $RG -c $CLUSTER \
   -n cluster-config -t managedClusters \
   --kustomization name=apps path=./apps prune=true dependsOn=["infra"]

 # notice that we also commited values.yaml to the apps folder
-# the kustomization will try to apply that yaml to your cluster and that
+# the kustomization will try to apply that any .yaml file in ./apps to your cluster and that
-# will result in an error: failed to decode Kubernetes YAML
-# let's remove that file from the repo
+# will result in an error: failed to decode Kubernetes YAML; let's remove that file from the repo
 rm apps/values.yaml
 git add .
 git commit -m "remove values"